tidev/appc-daemon/docs/Architecture-Overview.md

 ## Architecture

-The Appc Daemon is comprised of two main components: the bootstrap and the core.
+The Appc Daemon is comprised of two main components: the CLI and the core.

-### Bootstrap
+### appcd CLI

-The Bootstrap defines the appcd CLI and the distributable npm package.
-It is responsible for making sure the Appc Daemon Core's required Node.js version is installed and then invokes the Core.
+The appcd CLI is an npm package and is responsible for making sure the Appc Daemon core's required Node.js version is installed before invoking the core.

-#### appcd CLI

 The appcd CLI is responsible for: